Can Unit Testing and Core Data become BFFs?

 Best Friends Forever?

-In the above code snippets, we have seen that unit testing with Core Data doesn't need to be that much more difficult than unit testing in general, with most of that added difficulty coming in the set up of the Core Data stack.
-And while Core Data and Unit Testing may not become BFFs (let's be honest UIKit has that position sealed down), we've seen that they can become firm friends 👫.
-That friendship is built on small alterations to our Core Data stack which allows its data to be more easily thrown away and the use of special subclasses to allow us to better track state.
+In the above code snippets, we have seen that unit testing with Core Data doesn't need to be that much more difficult than unit testing in general, with most of that added difficulty coming in the set-up of the Core Data stack.
+And while Core Data and Unit Testing may not become BFFs, we've seen that they can become firm friends 👫.
+That friendship is built on small alterations to our Core Data stack, which allows its data to be more easily discarded.